Individual Travel Assistance

 If we find a fare that is cheaper than that available outside of Europe, we split the difference with you.
 For example, if Rail Europe’s announced fare is $100 US, and we find a local market restricted ticket for the € equivalent of $50 US, we charge you $75 US.
 If we do not produce a savings to you of at least 10% over a ticket bought outside of Europe, we ask you what you wish to do before issuing a restricted ticket.
 Typical savings are 20%, but they can be more, especially if you are travelling in 1st class, or are under 26 years of age.

 Some of our discount rates are the fruit of special negotiations between Blue Marble and European railway companies.
 Some may only be available to participants in our cycle tours.
-Some may be the result of the unorthodox (though legitimate) use of a railpass.
+Some may be the result of the unorthodox (though legitimate) use of a railpass or a volume discount pass which we hold as a company.
+Or we may simply capture an “internet special” fare because we are set up to receive alerts from about a bizillion sources and in as many languages, and actually read them for you.
 We have lots of tricks, as you may have started to suspect by now.

-If no advantageous local market ticket (or sleeping car reservation) is available, but the unrestricted ticket available in Europe is no more expensive than the ticket bought through Rail Europe (including all taxes, shipping costs, agency fees...) we may nonetheless issue it in Europe.
-In this case, we will charge the Rail Europe price.
+If no advantageous local market ticket (or sleeping car reservation) is available, but the ticket available in Europe is no more expensive than the ticket bought elsewhere (including all taxes, shipping costs, agency fees...) we may nonetheless issue it in Europe.

 This is to your advantage.
 You get a ticket which can be modified in Europe, not generally the case for tickets issued outside of Europe.